bismuthadams1/ChargeAPI/README.md

 First, install the naglmbis environment in the naglmbis.yml file.
 Then clone the nagl-mbis repo https://github.com/jthorton/nagl-mbis/tree/main, and follow the install instructions on the README.
 It is essential this environment is called `naglmbis` otherwise the API will not be able to find the charge models associated with Nagl_mbis.

+### Rinnicker

+The Riniker model predicts multipoles of non-charges species.
+A private installable forked version has been created for

 ### ChargeAPI

 The whole ChargeAPI package can be installed by navigating to the local ChargeAPI directory and running: